gracefulife/clova-developer-guide/en/CEK/References/Clova_Home_Extension_Message_Format.md

 # Clova Home extension message
 When your extension exchange information with CEK to control IoT devices, it uses Clova Home extension messages.
-A Clova Home extension message consists of `header` field and `payload` field.
+A Clova Home extension message consists of `header` and `payload` fields.
 This is same for both request and response messages.
-And the `payload` field can have different configuration depending on which [Clova Home API](/CEK/References/Clova_Home_API.md) is used.
+The `payload` field can have different configuration depending on which [Clova Home API](/CEK/References/Clova_Home_API.md) is used.
 The following explains the common format of a Clova Home extension message.

 <div class="note">
   <p><strong>Note!</strong></p>
-  <p>A Clova Home extension message is divided into a request message and a response message according to the API.
-A request message is sent from CEK to your extension and uses APIs that has the name of `XxxxRequest`.
+  <p>A Clova Home extension message is divided into a request message and a response message according to which API is used.
+A request message is sent from CEK to your extension and uses APIs with a name of `XxxxRequest`.
 A response message is sent from your extension to CEK and its name format is `XxxxConfirmation` or `XxxxResponse`.
 Also, even when an error occurs, you must return a 200 OK HTTPS response using `XxxxError` APIs.</p>
 </div>

 ## Message format